Rupesh6786/test04/README.md

   }
 }
 ```
 After pasting these rules, click **Publish**.
 The changes may take a minute to take effect.

+#### Step 2: Configure Storage CORS (Very Important for 'Unknown' Error)

+The `storage/unknown` error is often caused by missing CORS configuration, which allows your website to talk to your storage bucket.

+1. You will need the `gsutil` command-line tool.
+If you don't have it, follow the [Google Cloud SDK installation guide](https://cloud.google.com/sdk/docs/install).
+2. Create a file named `cors.json` on your computer with the following content:
+    ```json
+    [
+      {
+        "origin": ["*"],
+        "method": ["GET", "POST", "PUT", "DELETE", "HEAD"],
+        "responseHeader": [
+          "Content-Type",
+          "Access-Control-Allow-Origin"
+        ],
+        "maxAgeSeconds": 3600
+      }
+    ]
+    ```
+    *Note: Using `"*"` for origin is convenient for development but for production, you should replace it with your app's domain (e.g., `https://your-app-name.web.app`).*
+3. Find your Storage bucket URL in the **Firebase Console -> Storage**.
+It will look like `gs://your-project-id.appspot.com`.
+4. Run the following command in your terminal, replacing `YOUR_BUCKET_URL` with your actual bucket URL:
+    ```bash
+    gsutil cors set cors.json YOUR_BUCKET_URL
+    ```
+    Example: `gsutil cors set cors.json gs://classic-solution-d7a01.appspot.com`

-Your file uploads should now work correctly.
+After completing both steps, your file uploads should work correctly.

 ### Firestore Rules